jjaemun/monte-carlo/README.md

 that there is still way too much work ahead.
 Just recently I changed the project scope entirely, in favour of a clarity-and-correctness-first, pure `stl` approach.
 This is motivated by at least two desires.
-To familiarise myself with the provided algorithms, mechanisms etc provided in the `stl` (even when some sections showcase excessive emphasis on `stl` machinery); and, to create a solid foundation for later development - a benchmark of sorts.
+To familiarise myself with the provided algorithms, mechanisms etc provided in the `stl` (even if some sections showcase excessive emphasis on `stl` machinery); and, to create a solid foundation for later development - a benchmark of sorts.
 The extension to different backends is natural beyond that point, along with the effort it takes